 I don’t fear opening my heart up to people and becoming completely vulnerable with them.
 I don’t fear this because I know I won’t get taken advantage of because I don’t give my power away to other people.
 I can be as free as I want to and not worry because the second someone tries to play games with me I will put an end to it.
 I don’t end up feeling stupid afterwards and close my heart because I don’t take crap from people.

 Letting go of the past and learning to own your strength in order to be vulnerable in life is the greatest thing you can do for yourself.
+It will help you find your vision of your perfect life, set boundaries in your relationships, overcome your fear of commitment, reduce your anxiety, and so much more.
 Not being who you are on the inside is very lonely.
 Ironically the loneliness is the same loneliness that most everyone else suffers from.
 Let the walls come down and share the gift of you with everyone.